RenderKit/ospray/doc/prerequisites.md

 -   OSPRay also heavily uses Intel [Embree], installing version 4.0.0 or newer is required.
 If Embree is not found by CMake its location can be hinted with the variable `embree_DIR`.
--   OSPRay also heavily uses Intel [Open VKL](https://www.openvkl.org/), installing version 1.3.0 or newer is required.
-If Open VKL is not found by CMake its location can be hinted with the variable `openvkl_DIR`.
+-   OSPRay support volume rendering (enabled by default via `OSPRAY_ENABLE_VOLUMES`), which heavily uses Intel [Open VKL](https://www.openvkl.org/), version 1.3.2 or newer is required.
+    If Open VKL is not found by CMake its location can be hinted with the variable `openvkl_DIR`, or disable `OSPRAY_ENABLE_VOLUMES`.
 -   OSPRay also provides an optional module implementing the `denoiser` image operation, which is enabled by `OSPRAY_MODULE_DENOISER`.
 This module requires Intel [Open Image Denoise] in version 1.2.3 or